Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/buttons.md

 ---
 layout: docs
 title: Buttons
-description: Use Boosted's custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.
+description: Use OUDS Web's custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.
 group: components
 aliases:
   - "/docs/components/buttons/"